codurance/site/_posts/2018-10-01-safety-musings.md

 But that led me to start thinking about characteristics of languages.
 And it is true that a statically typed language doesn't require as many tests as a dynamically typed language because there is a whole type of errors that will be stopped.
 It is also true that on a language that has immutability, there is another whole type of errors that will not happen, because nothing can just change the values.
 Furthermore, I have found that expressing logic on them creates less cruft code (both for dynamic or typed) than an OOP language.

 As a result, they become safer languages.
-There is less code created to create a feature, therefore the number of parts that can fail is smaller and those parts are much easier to test.
-The code is simpler (but that doesn't make creating it is easier).
+There is less code written to create a feature, therefore the number of parts that can fail is smaller and those parts are much easier to test.
+The code is simpler (but that doesn't necessarily make creating it is easier).

 ## Language Division
 ### Paradigms